bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 Check the MongoDB monitoring and backup agent on the MongoDB Cloud Manager portal to verify they are working fine.

-Try to access the ``<DNS/IP of your exposed BigchainDB service endpoint>:80`` on your browser.
-You should receive a JSON response that shows the BigchainDB server version, among other things.
+If you are using the NGINX with HTTP support, accessing the URL ``http://<DNS/IP of your exposed BigchainDB service endpoint>:cluster-frontend-port`` on your browser should result in a JSON response that shows the BigchainDB server version, among other things.
+If you are using the NGINX with HTTPS support, use ``https`` instead of ``http`` above.

 Use the Python Driver to send some transactions to the BigchainDB node and verify that your node or cluster works as expected.